getodk/central-backend/docs/api.md

 This implementation of the OData standard includes a set of Annotations describing the supported features of the service in the form of the [Capabilities Vocabulary](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Capabilities.V1.md).
 In general, however, you can assume that the server supports the Minimal Conformance level and nothing beyond.

-While the latest 4.01 OData specification adds a new JSON EDMX CSDL format, most servers and clients do not yet support that format, and so for this release of Jubilant Garbanzo only the older XML EDMX CSDL format is available.
+While the latest 4.01 OData specification adds a new JSON EDMX CSDL format, most servers and clients do not yet support that format, and so for this release of ODK Central only the older XML EDMX CSDL format is available.

 + Parameters
     + `xmlFormId`: `simple` (string, required) - The `xmlFormId` of the `Form` whose OData service you wish to access.